paceaux/McSandy/README.md

 McSandy also uses the Flexbox module for its layout.
 Flexbox is supported in IE10+

-### Awesome, so what do I need to use it? ###
-It's super simple.
-Download Mcsandy.html and get started!

 ### How can I make it better ?
-If you'd like to contribute, just clone the repo.
+If you'd like to contribute, just pull the repo.
 All of the 'editable' assets are in the `preAssets` folder.
 The HTML files are in their own folder.
 Grunt.js will build the files in `postAssets`, and generate a file called `post-mcsandy.html` for you.

 ## Upcoming Features ##
  + add external JS/CSS (will require offline validation to make sure that it'll work if no internet)